Estimation and Inference for Moments of Ratios with Robustness against Large Trimming Bias: Main Results

-A proof can be found in Appendix \ref{sec:lemma:bias}.
-The first $k-1$ terms of this bias characterization motivates the bias estimator $\widehat B_h$ provided in (\ref{eq:bias_estimator}), and thus the bias-corrected trimmed estimator $\widehat\theta_h - \widehat B_h$ provided in (\ref{eq:estimator}).
-We next obtain the asymptotic distribution of the bias-corrected trimmed estimator $\widehat\theta_h - \widehat B_h$.
-To this end, the trimming threshold, $h>0$, of the trimmed estimator is chosen to satisfy the following assumption.
+A proof of this theorem is given in Appendix \ref{sec:lemma:bias}.
+The first $k-1$ terms of this bias characterization in Theorem \ref{lemma:bias} motivate the bias estimator $\widehat \lambda(h_n)$ provided in (\ref{eq:bias_estimator}), and thus the bias-corrected trimmed mean estimator $\widehat\theta(h_n)$ provided in (\ref{eq:estimator}).

+We next obtain the asymptotic distribution of the bias-corrected trimmed mean estimator $\widehat\theta(h_n)$.
+To this end, the trimming threshold, $h_n$, of the trimmed mean estimator is chosen to satisfy the following assumption, detailed discussions of which are given in Section \ref{sec:a:h}.